Maybe Accepting Guests

 Teach, Learn, Share

-I can teach how to use Excel (as more than a calculator) and how to yoga.
-I could probably also teach you some microeconomic theory but why would you want that?
+I can teach how to use Excel (as more than a calculator).
+I could probably also teach you some microeconomic theory but why would you want any of that?

 I might share the secret family recipes of delicious and calorie-dense baked goods with you.
 And you can take a greatgreatgreat...grandson of Kokopelli the Second (that's my sourdough) to raise him and his descendants in your home.